 A star chart reflects the position of stars and constellations on the map of the sky.

 It also often shows the star brightness, which is represented by signatures.
-Scientists define star brightness in terms of apparent magnitude, which means how bright does the particular star appear from Earth.
+Scientists define star brightness in terms of apparent magnitude.
+It means how bright does the particular star appear from Earth.
 A related set of star charts depicting the entire starry sky is called a star atlas.
 Older atlases are partially confined to the north starry sky.
-It is thanks to many great scientists and astronomers that we can create a custom star chart for any location on the planet.
+It is thanks to many great scientists and astronomers that we can create a custom star map for any location on the planet.

 Early representations of the starry sky

 The development of maps goes hand in hand with the creation of star catalogs.
 Ptolemy describes both the construction of celestial globes and planispheres (rotatable star charts).
-Planispheres have not survived, but Carolingian transcriptions of the Aratos constellation contain planets and representations of individual constellations that were presumably copied from ancient designs.
+Planispheres have not survived.
+While Carolingian transcriptions of the Aratos constellation contain planets and representations of individual constellations that were presumably copied from ancient designs.
 These maps show only the constellations, not the individual stars.
-From the 9th century, there are more representations of the constellations, especially as part of copies of the Hyginus’ Poeticon Astronomicon.
-The book describes 47 of the 48 Ptolemaic constellations, focusing on the Greek and Roman mythology surrounding the constellations, though some discussion of the relative positions of stars is included.
+From the 9th century, there are more representations of the constellations.
+Especially as part of copies of the Hyginus’ Poeticon Astronomicon.
+The book describes 47 of the 48 Ptolemaic constellations, focusing on the Greek and Roman mythology surrounding the constellations.
+Though some discussion of the relative positions of stars is included.

 Historical star charts

 Woodcut by Albrecht Dürer 1515.
-The figure of the northern starry sky shows the twelve zodiac signs in twelve circular sections, and in the corners, the four famous astronomers; Aratus Cilix, Ptolemeus Aegpteus, M. Manilius Romanus, and Azophi Arabus.
-The four astronomers represent four great traditions of astronomy: Aratus represents the Greek, Ptolemy the Egyptian, Al-Sufi the Islamic, and Marcus Manilius the Roman.
+The figure of the northern starry sky shows the twelve zodiac signs in twelve circular sections.
+In the corners, the four famous astronomers; Aratus Cilix, Ptolemeus Aegpteus, M. Manilius Romanus, and Azophi Arabus.
+The four astronomers represent four great traditions of astronomy.
+Aratus represents the Greek, Ptolemy the Egyptian, Al-Sufi the Islamic, and Marcus Manilius the Roman.

 The woodcuts depict the northern skies known to European astronomers at the time, and with great skill combines the accuracy of the stars with constellation figures as visualized by the Greeks and Romans.
 For a long time, almost only maps of the individual constellations were published, whose positions usually refer to the old Greek data of Ptolemy and Hipparchus (whose catalog was lost in the early Middle Ages in the West), if they were not even drawn by hand.
 Although Ptolemy’s catalog was preserved in the Arab world and Byzantium, it was not until the measurements of astronomers like Tycho Brahe that modern positions were available, which quickly became the standard.